Aleksander-Drozd/JUnit_learning/README.md

 # JUnit_learning
-Excerises from "Pragmatic Unit Testing in Java with JUnit"
+Exercises from "Pragmatic Unit Testing in Java with JUnit" written by Andrew Hunt and David Thomas